 Afterwards came the countless hours of fabrication with the basic hand tools at my disposal.
 I also had some restoration work to perform on the Scirocco body since some areas were rotted out by rust.
 However, I left some of its most inherent flaws (like wavy and/or warped panels due to chassis fatigue) to retain its history intact and keep the car looking 30 years old.

 All of the bodywork modifications were made in the very same spirit of Group B; function first, form second, if it ends up looking good then it is only a bonus!
 However, immense care and devotion was taken to incorporate and marry as much different Group B features as possible in a comprehensive and performing package.

-This is all not for show as I’ve put incredible amounts of time in the “think tank” when designing this car; every component was strategically placed to achieve a perfect 50/50 weight distribution in a very short 89 inch wheelbase package, also marrying ease of service and adaptability to varying conditions and surfaces, hence creating a real rally car within the confines of what I had to work with.
+This is all not for show as I’ve put incredible amounts of time in the “think tank” when designing this car; every component was strategically placed to achieve a perfect 50/50 weight distribution (with crew) in a very short 89 inch wheelbase package, also marrying ease of service and adaptability to varying conditions and surfaces, hence creating a real rally car within the confines of what I had to work with.
 However, in the end I am only one person with one vision and a limited budget, but I think the result speaks for itself!